Holo-Host/holo-host-tools/README.md

 2. Download the script (see below for links).
 3. Make it executable (you can do this in the terminal by typing `chmod +x <name_of_script>.rb`)

-## _Warning!!!_

-Both of these scripts contain Paul d’Aoust’s personal API keys for their corresponding services.
-Don’t share them outside the team!

 ## `holoport-whitelist`

 This tool lets you search and manipulate the whitelist from the CloudFlare K/V store.
 It’s much easier than paging through their horrible UI!